Leadership

 Clinical Experience

 • 6 clinical shifts/month in the emergency department at Harbor-UCLA Medical Center – a high-volume LA County Hospital, Level I Trauma Center, Pediatric Medical Center, STEMI Center and Disaster Resource Center.
-Duties include supervising resident physicians and medical students and providing patient care.
+Duties include providing patient care and supervising resident physicians and medical students.

 • Online medical direction at Harbor-UCLA Base Hospital.